 Applicants who wish to demonstrate the utility of their projects for policy are invited to submit, along with their application, a letter of support from a relevant government department.

 The principal investigator (and any co-investigators) identified in the application must hold a faculty position (inside or outside Canada) and must be affiliated with TSAS.
 Research Assistants may include graduate students, while Partners are generally governmental or non-governmental institutions.

-To become an affiliate, TSAS requires an email to the Project Manager, Elizabeth FOrd, with the application form, a recent CV, and a brief (1/2 page) statement of how one’s research agenda has connected with, or will connect with, TSAS.
-To be eligible for applying to this Call, the deadline for submitting a request for affiliation is February 22, 2016.
+To become an affiliate, TSAS requires an email to the Project Manager, Elizabeth Ford, with the application form, a recent CV, and a brief (1/2 page) statement of how one’s research agenda has connected with, or will connect with, TSAS.
+To be eligible for applying to this Call, the deadline for submitting a request for affiliation is February 22, 2018.

 Our “standard” grant amount is $15,000, though we will accept proposals for less than this amount.